 Ready to put this into practice?

 Run a free OWASP scan on your domain.
-First results in under an hour — no signup required.
+First results in under 10 seconds — no signup required.